Singapore-MIT Alliance for Research and Technology Centre

 The SMART Centre allows researchers from MIT to collaborate with their counterparts from universities, research institutes and industries in Singapore and Asia to perform interdisciplinary, experimental, computational and translational research.
 With many MIT faculty members, postdoctoral fellows, PhD students, and staff participating at SMART, these IRGs are helping promote a vibrant knowledge-based atmosphere in Singapore.

-Five IRGs are under the SMART Centre, each headed by a senior MIT faculty member: BioSystems and Micromechanics, the Centre for Environmental Sensing and Modeling, Future Urban Mobility, Infectious Diseases, and Low Energy Electronic Systems.
+Five IRGs are under the SMART Centre, each headed by a senior MIT faculty member: Antimicrobial Resistance, BioSystems and Micromechanics, Disruptive & Sustainable Technologies for Agricultural Precision, Future Urban Mobility, and Low Energy Electronic Systems.

 In addition to the IRGs that carry out research, SMART has also set up an Innovation Centre modeled on MIT’s Deshpande Center but adapted to the culture and practices of Singapore.
 Its mission is to instill a culture of translational research, entrepreneurship, and technology transfer.
 Two types of awards are given: Ignition Grants, for very early proof-of-principle development and Innovation Grants, for further proof-of-concept development.